-My obssession with J-Stars artists began with 183 Club but my actual respect for someone under that agency after having already lost faith with most of the artists–mostly because of their manager–is ironically Tony Sun Xie Zhi.
-He definitely live up to a senior that is expected of him and is good to all his colleagues.
+My obsession with J-Stars artists began with 183 Club but my actual respect for someone under that agency after having already lost faith with most of the artists–mostly because of their manager–is ironically Tony Sun Xie Zhi.
+He definitely lives up to a senior that is expected of him and is good to all his colleagues.
 (Don’t take my word for it but for the most part, it must be true since words that are mentioned of him in interviews of other J-Star members are mostly positive.)

 I must confess that I was turn off by him because of the role he portrayed in Westside Story.
 It was not his role that made it hard to endure the drama but maybe his relationship with Esther Liu’s character.
 Maybe it was the weak plot also.
 However, I started to like him better after listening to some of his songs, especially those Hokkien songs that he sang when he was younger.

 His voice is so good that it’s really hard not to like.
 (However, that is just my take since I love how soothing his voice is.)

 The exception of not liking him is being turned off by some of his ‘fans’ who attacks others left and right.
 (But we shouldn’t hold it against him since he doesn’t know.
 After all, he’s too busy in his hard-working effort to bring us great projects to come.)